The Audree Fowler Fellowship in Protein Science

 Dr. Audree V. Fowler has been a dedicated Bruin for more than 60 years.
 A strong supporter of the basic sciences, the performing arts, and medicine at UCLA, she recently demonstrated her devotion to the College of Letters and Science again by establishing the Audree V. Fowler Graduate Fellowship in Protein Science, to be administered by the Molecular Biology Institute.

-Since 2008, a total of thirty six graduate students have received Fowler Fellowships.
+Since 2008, a total of fifty graduate students have received Fowler Fellowships.

 Application checklist: